Magnum-Monk/KeebIsSplit/README.md

 > Since TRRS safety is quite sensitive and reoccuring topic in the DIY-keyboards community I will not touch it here (or will I?), but I would avoid this option if possible.

 - **Cantor / Piantor** - although it is very comfortable to use layout-wise, the MCU board itself is huge, albeit much easier to flash.
 Which in turn somewhat leaves it with the only option for the halves connection to also be TRRS.
 - **Altair/Altair-X** - Not open source.
 Difficult to repair, if something "dies".
-Good luck finding available one to buy these days 😀
+Good luck finding available one to buy these days 😀, not to mention hefty price tag.
 - **Cheapino** - RJ45 might be too janky-looking and overall big connector for some users (me included), Otherwise very cool and build-friendly board 🥰.

 #### Why not low-profile?